Updated by Zino

 1. Check that the wallet address is for the right cryptocurrency

-Buycoins currently supports five cryptocurrencies — Bitcoin, Ethereum, Litecoin, USDC & NGNT.
+Buycoins currently supports thirty one cryptocurrencies, including Bitcoin, Ethereum, Litecoin, USDC & NGNT, which can be sent to both internal and external wallets.
+All other coins can be sent within Buycoins users.
 Therefore, you should make sure you are generating the right cryptocurrency wallet address as they all run on different blockchains.

 2. Copy and paste the address — or send the QR code